9 discounting safeguards to prevent coupon abuse and protect Shopify profit margins

 Requiring a minimum spend will turn away some shoppers — and that’s OK.
 Minimum order thresholds add friction by design, trading some conversions for higher average order values (AOV).

-This approach works exceptionally well when paired with free shipping.
+This approach is ideal for all promotional pricing strategies, but works exceptionally well when paired with free shipping.
 Set a spending amount that offsets shipping costs.

-Digital marketing consultant Aaron Zakowski provides this rule of thumb for determining a spending threshold: calculate your AOV and add 30%.
+Otherwise, a general rule of thumb for determining a spending threshold is to calculate your AOV and add 30%.

 for its ‘free shipping’ Shopify discount